 A fantastic bar and a great location – it’s no wonder we love this hotel!
 Set in central St Ives, this hotel is within walking distance of popular attractions.
 Rooms are relaxed and clean, and each is well outfitted for a comfortable stay.

 Set on the south coast of Cornwall, Penzance is a tropical paradise.
-Boasting one of the mildest climates in the UK, here you can enjoy warm temperatures, plenty of sunshine, and even naturally occurring palm trees.
+Boasting one of the mildest climates in the UK, here you can enjoy warm temperatures, plenty of sunshine, sandy beaches and even naturally occurring palm trees.
 Who says you need to leave Great Britain to enjoy a little fun in the sun!

 Things to See and Do in Penzance

 - Admire the architecture and detail of the Egyptian House.

 - Dine on tasty British fare at Harbourside Café.

 - Enjoy the food, drinks and atmosphere at Admiral Benbow.

 - Go for a swim at Jubilee Pool, the UK’s biggest art deco seawater lido.

 - Marvel at the luxurious sub-tropical plantings at Morrab Gardens.